mitchelldmiller/quick-mail-wp-plugin/README.md

 ### Learn More
 * See [How to Send Email from WordPress Admin](http://wheredidmybraingo.com/quick-mail-wordpress-plugin-update-send-email-to-site-users/) for an introduction.

-* See [Quick Mail 1.3.3 for WordPress 4.6](http://wheredidmybraingo.com/quick-mail-1-3-3-for-wordpress-4-6/) for update info.
+* See [Send Email from WordPress with Quick Mail](http://wheredidmybraingo.com/send-email-from-wordpress-with-quick-mail/) for update info.

 ### Installation ###